Bacton Gas Terminal: Barque

 Barque PB and Barque PL (48/13 and 48/14) are part of the Sole Pit complex.
-It was discovered in 1971.
-Production started in October 1990.
-It is owned by Shell and Esso and run by Shell.
+They were discovered in 1971, and production started in October 1990.
+Barque is owned by Shell and Esso and run by Shell.
 It is furthest north of the fields connected to Bacton, being further north of many of the Lincolnshire-connected gas fields.
-Piped to Bacton via Clipper complex.
-It is named after the barque design of ship.
+Piped to Bacton via the Clipper complex, it is named after the barque design of ship.

 Galleon

 Galleon PG and Galleon PN (48/20) are part of the Sole Pit complex.
-Production started in October 1994 and was discovered in September 1969.
+Production started in October 1994, after the initial discovery in September 1969.
 It is owned by Shell and Esso and run by Shell.
-Piped to Bacton via Clipper complex.
-It is named after the galleon type of ship.
+Piped to Bacton via Clipper complex, it is named after the galleon type of ship.